ACE Gamebooks

-ACE Gamebooks is a series of gamebooks created by Jonathan Green and published by Snowbooks since 2015.
+ACE Gamebooks is a series of gamebooks created by Jonathan Green and published by Snowbooks since 2015, and ACE Gamebooks since 2025.
 A feature of the titles in the series is that they take classic works of literature and give them a dark twist, often combining steampunk elements.
 Some of the titles take inspiration from more than one work of classic literature, such as NEVERLAND - Here Be Monsters!, which uses elements of both J. M. Barrie's Peter Pan and Wendy and Sir Arthur Conan Doyle's The Lost World.

 Gameplay

 The ACE Gamebooks series are similar in terms of both gameplay and layout to Fighting Fantasy gamebooks, designed to be read by a single player.

 The name for the series comes from the initial letters of the three attributes players keep track of throughout the books, Agility, Combat and Endurance.
 'ACE' also references the fact that instead of dice, cards can be used to generate random numbers.
 Some books in the series introduce other attributes, such as Insanity and Logic, in Alice's Nightmare in Wonderland, and Mutiny in NEVERLAND - Here Be Monsters!

 Another feature of the series is that in some of the books the reader can choose which character they want to play as.
 Each player character has unique content written especially for them, which includes unlockable mini-quests in books such as The Wicked Wizard of Oz.